Adopted Child Tuition Waiver

 - Not have received a prior bachelor's degree or its equivalent.

-- Not be in default of any federal or state loans or owe a refund for any previous financial aid received.
+- Not be in default of any federal or state student loans or owe a refund for any previous financial aid received.

 Any state-supported course offered by an institution at a public college or university, excluding all graduate courses and courses in the MD program at the University of Massachusetts Medical Center.
 Eligible courses include those toward an undergraduate degree program, certificate program, short-term certificate program, and non-credit courses.
 Institutions are encouraged to develop waiver programs for eligible students that would provide a 50% tuition waiver for any non-state supported course and/or certificate programs.